ShayHill/docx2python/README.md

 __docx_reader__ - a DocxReader (see `docx_reader.py`) instance with several methods for extracting xml portions.

+## Arguments

+    def docx2python(
+        docx_filename: str | Path | BytesIO,
+        image_folder: str | None = None,
+        html: bool = False,
+        paragraph_styles: bool = False,
+        extract_image: bool | None = None,
+        duplicate_merged_cells: bool = False
+    ) -> DocxContent:
+        """
+        Unzip a docx file and extract contents.

+        :param docx_filename: path to a docx file
+        :param image_folder: optionally specify an image folder (images in docx will be copied to this folder)
+        :param html: bool, extract some formatting as html
+        :param paragraph_styles: prepend the paragraphs style (if any, else "") to each paragraph.
+This will only be useful with ``*_runs`` attributes.
+        :param duplicate_merged_cells: bool, duplicate merged cells to return a mxn nested list for each table (default False)
+        :return: DocxContent object
+        """

 ## Return Format

 Some structure will be maintained.
 Text will be returned in a nested list, with paragraphs always at depth 4 (i.e., `output.body[i][j][k][l]` will be a paragraph).